0xTxbi/octo-animate/README.md

-# Octo-animate
+# Octo-Animate 🐙🧪
-A series of web animated landing pages
+A series of web animated landing pages using React and GSAP